Cornell University Library

 Protect your computer, your identity, and your privacy

-Find antivirus solutions (protect your computer online), install free laptop recovery (protect your computer if it's physically stolen), and learn what to do if your computer or NetID password are ever compromised, at the Student IT Security page.
+Find antivirus solutions (protect your computer online), install free recovery software (protect your laptop, tablet, or smartphone if it's lost or stolen), and learn what to do if your computer or NetID password are ever compromised, at the Student IT Resources page.

-Wherever you are and whatever device you're using (computer, tablet, smartphone, etc.), take some simple steps to minimize the chances of theft or compromise with these risk prevention guidelines: it.cornell.edu/device-security/tips-minimize-it-security-risks.
+Wherever you are and whatever device you're using (computer, tablet, smartphone, etc.), keep security in mind with these tips to minimize the chances of theft or compromise.

-Safeguard your mobile devices (phones and tablets) from malicious software and loss or theft.
-Here's how: it.cornell.edu/device-security/protect-mobile-devices-smartphone-ipad-or-other-tablet.
+Safeguard your mobile devices (smartphones and tablets) from malicious software and loss or theft.

 Your own computer

 Cornell does not require you to bring a computer to campus.
 Though students generally find it more convenient to have their own computer, this is a personal choice that you should discuss with your parents or guardians.
-Please see Cornell's Computer recommendations page if you are considering bringing a computer.
+Please see the computer recommendations page if you are considering bringing a computer.